MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : Glyphkeepers spawn when all the Taken Hobgoblins on their side have been slain, presumably including the ![Overload Champion]({{"assets/images/Overload_Champion_icon.png" | relative_url}}){:height="12px" width="12px"}s.
 A text line will appear: "Glyphkeepers approach..."
 : Glyphkeepers spawn in sets of 2, 1 Scorn and 1 Taken.
 Every room that doesn't have a terminal in it will have 2 sets, 1 otherwise.
 : Killing either of these Glyphkeepers will drop a glyph totem.
 The totem from the Taken GK can **only be read by a relic holder** and vice-versa.
 Killing both of them will spawn a Disciple's Hourglass at the chokepoint of the current non-terminal room.
 Additionally, if it is the first set of each non-terminal room, their deaths will spawn more Taken Hobgoblins.
+: Any room with more than 1 set of Glyphkeeper spawns will stack PD on any player inside it as long as all sets aren't dead.
+Note: the application geometry does not match the room geometry, there are small spots on some walls that stop stacking.

 : Each pair of glyph totems contains a matching glyph which is used to open the upcoming ingress.

 **Disciple's Hourglass**

 : Taken Knight with a white shield.
 Always spawns at a chokepoint at the center of the room after a GK set is slain.
 Explicit spawn location is based on which GK set dies - it is pre-determined.
-Killing the Disciple's Hourglass extends Terminal Resonance by around 30 seconds and can't push it past its initial value(?).
+Killing the Disciple's Hourglass extends Terminal Resonance by around 30 seconds and can't push it past its initial value.

 ### Interactables

 **Artifact Terminal**
 : Terminals can be used to deposit relics.
 : Placing all available relics on terminals in a room will open the door to the next room.
 Terminals, excluding the one used to start the encounter, are available after every ingress.
 All terminal sets, aside from the first two sets, will spawn a pack of Screebs *once and only once* when approached.
+: Relics placed on terminals can only be interacted with if all terminals in that room have had a relic on them prior.
 : Placing a Resonant Shard on a terminal will refresh the duration of Terminal Resonance.
 Placing a Resonant Shard on the second terminal set will spawn an Aegis on the unused terminal.
 Placing a Resonant Shard and Aegis on the third terminal set will spawn a Taken Essence on the unused terminal.

 : Relics can be taken from the terminal after all active relics are placed.
 Relics that go OoB will respawn on the terminal that they were last placed on.